Join

 Parking

-• The disabled car park is adjacent to the courtyard cafe.
+• The disabled car park is adjacent to the Courtyard Café.

 A gravel path leads to a small stone tower with a conical roof.
 The path is bordered by lush flower beds with purple flowers and irises growing.
 Trees are in the background and a couple sit on a bench just before the tower.